In this article:

-However, the WHO report acknowledges, "it is very likely that average [e-cigarette] use produces lower exposures to toxicants that combustible products," although the amount of risk reduction is currently unknown.
+However, the WHO report acknowledges that "it is very likely that average [e-cigarette] use produces lower exposures to toxicants that combustible products".
+While the amount of risk reduction is currently unknown, it has been estimated to be as high as 95%.

 As to whether they help people quit smoking, some studies have found they're as effective as conventional NRT products or even more so, while some have not.
 Nevertheless, there are plenty of anecdotal reports of people using e-cigarettes to wean themselves off smoking and eventually quit altogether.